 What You Need to Know Before Your Pet's Upcoming Surgery

 Many people have questions about various aspects of their pet's surgery.
 One of our goals is to make sure any questions you may have are answered prior to your pet's surgery day.
 Please read below for answers to our most common questions.
+We are also excited to announce that we now employ Laser Therapy treatment with all surgical and dental procedures to improve healing time.
 If you have additional questions, please let us know and we will be happy to discuss your pet's surgery in detail.

 What to Expect the Before, During, and After Surgery

-We will call you 1-2 days prior to your pet's surgery to confirm your appointment and answer any questions you may have prior to coming in.
+We will text/call you 1-2 days prior to your pet's surgery to confirm your appointment and answer any questions you may have prior to coming in.

 Please fast your pet (do not feed) 8-10 hours prior to any anesthetic/surgical procedure to reduce the risk of vomiting during and after surgery.
 Water is okay until the morning of surgery. *Rabbits should NOT be fasted.
 Diabetic patients may require special instruction.

-Drop-off time for surgical and anesthetic procedures is between 7am and 9am.
+Drop-off time for surgical and anesthetic procedures is between 7 AM and 7:30 AM.
 Please plan on spending 10-15 minutes to go over the surgery plan, discuss recommended blood testing & other options available, discuss estimates, and to sign required consent forms.
-You can speed up the check-in process by printing and completing our Pre-Anesthetic/Surgical Blood Work Form.

 Once in surgery, every patient is assigned a surgical assistant that will stay with your pet from the beginning of the procedure until your pet is fully awake.
-Once your pet begins to wake up, we will call to update you on your pet's progress and schedule a pick-up time.
+Once your pet begins to wake up, we will call to update you on your pet's progress and schedule a pick-up time near the end of day.
 Please allow at least 15-20 minutes when you arrive for your discharge appointment.
 We will go over important discharge information, aftercare instructions, medication instructions, and answer any questions you may have.

 Is the anesthetic safe?